vuejs/awesome-vue/README.md

  - [vue-drag-drop](https://github.com/cameronhimself/vue-drag-drop) - A minimal and lightweight wrapper for the HTML5 Drag and Drop API.
  - [vue-swing](https://github.com/goweiwen/vue-swing) - A swipeable cards interface, as seen in apps like Jelly and Tinder.
  - [vue-slicksort](https://github.com/Jexordexan/vue-slicksort) - A dependency-free set of mixins for animated, touch-friendly, sortable lists
+ - [draggable-vue-directive](https://github.com/IsraelZablianov/draggable-vue-directive) - A simple directive to handle drag and drop of any Vue component.

 #### Autocomplete